Yonis-H/VBA_Challenge/README.md

 ## Instructions

-Create a script that will lopp through all the stocks for one year and output the folloing info Ticker symbol
+Create a script that will lopp through all the stocks for one year and output the folloing info..

+  Ticker symbol

   Yearly Change